BenLangmead/bowtie/MANUAL.markdown

 is a collection of at least 12 fields separated by tabs; from left to right, the fields are:

 1. Name of read that aligned

 2. Sum of all applicable flags.
 Flags relevant to Bowtie are:

    1. The read is one of a pair
    2. The alignment is one end of a proper paired-end alignment
    4. The read has no reported alignments
    8. The read is one of a pair and has no reported alignments
    16. The alignment is to the reverse reference strand
    32. The other mate in the paired-end alignment is aligned to the reverse reference strand
    64. The read is the first (#1) mate in a pair
    128. The read is the second (#2) mate in a pair

 Thus, an unpaired read that aligns to the reverse reference strand will have flag 16.
 A paired-end read that aligns and is the first mate in the pair will have flag 83 (= 64 + 16 + 2 + 1).

 3. Name of reference sequence where alignment occurs, or ordinal ID if no name was provided

 4. 1-based offset into the forward reference strand where leftmost character of the alignment occurs

 5. Mapping quality (always 255)

 6. CIGAR string representation of alignment

 7. Name of reference sequence where mate's alignment occurs.
 Set to `=` if the mate's reference sequence is the same as this alignment's, or `*` if there is no mate.

 8. 1-based offset into the forward reference strand where leftmost character of the mate's alignment occurs.
 Offset is 0 if there is no mate.

 9. Inferred insert size.
 Size is negative if the mate's alignment occurs upstream of this alignment.
 Size is 0 if there is no mate.

 10. Read sequence (reverse-complemented if aligned to the reverse strand)

 11. ASCII-encoded read qualities (reversed if aligned to the reverse strand).
 The encoded quality values are on the Phred scale and the encoding is ASCII-offset by 33 (ASCII char `!`).

 12+.
 Optional fields.
 Fields are tab-separated.
 For descriptions of
      all possible optional fields, see the SAM format specification.
-      Bowtie outputs one or more of these optional fields for each alignment, depending on the type of the alignment:
+     `bowtie` outputs one or more of these optional fields for each alignment, depending on the type of the alignment:

-      NM:i:<N> : Aligned read has an edit distance of <N>
+   * `NM:i:<N>` : Aligned read has an edit distance of `<N>`
-      MD:Z:<S> : For aligned reads, <S> is a string representation of the mismatched reference bases in the alignment.
-See SAM format specification for details.
+   * `MD:Z:<S>` : For aligned reads, `<S>` is a string representation of the mismatched reference bases in the alignment.
+                  See [SAM] format specification for details.
-      XA:i:<N> : Aligned read belongs to stratum <N>
+   * `XA:i:<N>` : Aligned read belongs to stratum `<N>`
-      XM:i:<N> : For a read with no reported alignments, <N> is 0 if the read had no alignments, or 1 if the read had alignments that were suppressed by the -m option.
+   * `XM:i:<N>` : For a read with no reported alignments, `<N>` is 0 if the read had no alignments, or 1 if the read had alignments that were suppressed by the `-m` option.

 [SAM format specification]: http://samtools.sf.net/SAM1.pdf